 In 2015, Larson joined Interface to head up new product development.
 This position was unique to Interface because in the company’s 50-year history its focus centered around improving its industry-leading load cells, as opposed to creating new products.
 Larson was tasked with creating products that take the company into its next 50-years, what Interface coins as the 2nd 50, as a leading innovator of force measurement technology solutions for the automotive, aerospace and defense, medical, industrial industries and metrology.

-In the four years that Larson has been with Interface, the company has released some of the industry’s most innovative products including AxialTQ.
+In the four years that Larson has been with Interface, the company has released some of the industry’s most innovative products including ConvexBT and AxialTQ.
 Larson’s propensity for fresh ideas and new ways of thinking have propelled Interface’s capability to solve complex customer problems.

 “Engineers thrive when they are attacking a specific problem, and without customer input, new ideas wouldn’t change a thing.”